antoinemansour7/VehiQ/README.md

 #### Cristina - Frontend Lead

 Cristina ensures that the implemented UI is coherent in every view and that it is easy for the user to interact with the platform.
-Her experience with the chosen frontenf framework, Vue.js and her meticulous approach to implementation makes her an asset in the team
+Her experience with the chosen frontend framework, Vue.js and her meticulous approach to implementation makes her an asset in the team
 #### Jackson

 #### Antoine